qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 16 Resources
 ============
-This links to an external file, with some additional resources like ☞ Video documentation,
+This links to an external file, with some additional resources.
+[Resources](http://socialism.nl/misc/minivan/ "Additional resources")

      ☞ Gimp .xcf files,
-☞ Some precompiled hex files, …
+     ☞ Some precompiled hex files,

-[Resources](http://socialism.nl/misc/minivan/ "Additional resources")
+     ☞ …

 17 Author(s)
 ============